jdhp-docs/git-memento/content/submodule.rst

 .. répercuter les modifications de "submodule" dans "main"

-When a *submodule* repository is updated, the *superproject* doesn't automatically follow the last changes ; the reason is you may want to stick to a particular approved version of the *submodule*.
+When a *submodule* repository is updated, the *superproject* doesn't automatically follow these changes ; the reason is you may want to stick to a particular approved version of the *submodule*.
 Thus updates have to be made explicitly.